 Emotion, like intellect, is a powerful driving force.
 When the emotion is driven by dunia, movie stars, fantasies, fiction and drama – in short, lack of a concrete purpose in life - Shaitan and our base selves (nafs) will overpower our actions.
 All these beautiful emotions will no longer benefit us.

 Then there are those attention seekers whose lives are constantly filled with tears and tragedy, not because the event itself was particularly tragic, but because they chose to magnify them to provoke complicated situations.
 Their lives are so directionless, hence the creation of drama upon drama over trivial issues.
+A situation that can be solved with a five minute phone call is dragged for weeks and months, because the thrill is in the drama, not in the peaceful solution.

 This disease come from the lack of faith, purpose and direction, underlined by a lack of understanding of what they are living for.